 A person is considered to have acted and lawful self-defense if they reasonably believed that:

 A real emergency (imminent danger) is defined as an existing and immediate danger.
 It may not be a prospect or even a danger that will occur shortly.
-Imminent risk must be addressed immediately — for example, having a gun put to your head, such as occurred to Kyle Rittenhouse as he was being chased by several violent felon BLM rioters.
+Imminent risk must be addressed immediately — for example, having a gun put to your head, such as occurred to Kyle Rittenhouse as several violent felon BLM rioters were chasing him.
 As he tried to escape, he was struck in the head from behind with a skateboard by a recently released, violent felon.

 Significant bodily injury refers to an injury that is severe or substantial enough to cause significant or significant damage.
 The Judicial Council of California Criminal Jury Instructions (CALCRIM) are provided by courts to criminal juries when a self-defense case comes before the court.

 Here are some relevant CALCRIM sections related to great bodily harm when pleading self-defense as a justification for homicide used presently in the California criminal system.

 In a lawful situation, a person who is charged with murder must be acquitted if they acted in good faith to defend themselves or another individual from the unlawful force.
 In the instance that the threatened harm was only verbal, as long as it was genuine and credible, no criminal jury instruction No. 505 indicates that someone would not be convicted of murder if they used deadly force.

 The defendant should have had a reasonable belief that someone was at the property or they were in: “imminent danger of being killed or suffering great bodily injury.”